Express Visit to Auschwitz-Birkenau

 ||

-Near the memorial (where about thirty masts are lowered as for multiple borders) the ruins of one of the extermination buildings are like held up or raised by metal buttresses painted black, riveted together in disorder as to prevent an imminent fall.
-Thus one has the impression of a collapse whose movement would have been frozen without it having stopped happening.
-This very image seems more moving than the great stratification of cobblestone beaches topped by a symbolic chaos (chimney, disordered cemetery) of the memorial itself - where one stops to reflect.
+Near the memorial (where about thirty masts are lowered as for multiple borders) the ruins of one of the extermination buildings are as if held up or raised by metal buttresses painted in black, riveted together in disorder as to prevent an imminent fall in extremis.
+Thus one has the impression of a collapse whose movement would have been frozen without it ceasing to take place.
+This very image seems more moving than the great stratification of paved beaches surmounted by a symbolic chaos (fireplace, disordered cemetery) of the memorial itself - where one stops to reflect.

-While listening to the guides' reports, crossing a cohort of young Jewish pilgrims carrying or wearing the Israeli flag, and lowering their eyes, one can see a ladybug, otherwise called 'beast for goodness sake'.
-Looking up, we see that the birches are beautiful, and large pines change their black bark at the bottom for a very light red bark, almost orange, at the top.
+Listening to the guides' reports, crossing a cohort of young Jewish pilgrims carrying or wearing the Israeli flag, and looking down, we can see a ladybug, otherwise called "beast for God’s sake".
+Looking up, we see that the birches are beautiful, and tall pines change their black bark at the bottom for a very light red bark, almost orange, at the top.

-In the building visited last, which tries to show the 'evidence', one walks on a narrow floor of large glass tiles whose translucency is green as water, placing them on blocks that raise it to a few centimeters from the paved ground marked with large cracks, and finally the rhythmic walk of the visitors who follow each other closely, make think of a floating floor.
+In the building visited last, which tries to show the "evidence," we walk on a narrow floor of large glass tiles whose translucency is green as water, placing them on pedestals that raise them to just a few centimeters from the paved ground marked with large cracks. and finally the rhythmic march of visitors who follow one another closely, make think of a floating floor.